-Get better understanding on how Datameer generates values for Flip Side sheets.
+Get a better understanding of how Datameer generates values for Flip Side sheets.

-Flip Sheet is meant to be used for data exploration to get quick and raw understanding of your data.
-Not all of its values are exact, some are estimates, however one could use Datameer spreadsheets and functions to compute the exact values, when needed.
+Flip Sheet is meant to be used for data exploration to get a quick and raw understanding of your data.
+Not all of its values are exact, some are estimates, however, one could use Datameer spreadsheets and functions to compute the exact values, when needed.

 For performance sake, Datameer uses algorithms that read a dataset only once before providing the output and generating values for the Flip Side sheet.
-Accuracy of such calculations depend on a possibility to provide exact results walking through the data only once.
+Accuracy of such calculations depends on the possibility to provide exact results walking through the data only once.